Vishvaksena: Iconography and associations

-The Kurma Purana describes Vishvaksena to have born out of a portion of Vishnu, carrying a conch (shankha), Sudarshana Chakra (discus) and gada (mace) and wearing yellow clothes like his master.
+The Kurma Purana describes Vishvaksena to have been born out of a portion of Vishnu, carrying a conch (shankha), Sudarshana Chakra (discus) and gada (mace) and wearing yellow clothes like his master.
 The Kalika Purana describes him as an attendant of Vishnu, who has four arms, and is red and brown in complexion.
 He seats on a white lotus, has long beard and wears matted hair.
 He carries a lotus, gada, shanka, and chakra in his hands.

 The Pancharatra text Lakshmi Tantra mentions Vishvaksena as four-armed and holding a shankha and a lotus.
 In another instance, he is said to carry a sword and a club, wear yellow clothes and have tawny eyes, beard and eyebrows, and four teeth.
 In a hymn, the remark is that Vishvaksena carries all attributes of Vishnu, including the srivatsa mark and his weapons.
 The Vishvaksena icon of the Tirumala Venkateswara Temple has four hands and carries a conch (shankha) Sudarshana chakra (discus) in his upper hands and his lower hands are on thigh (Gada hasta) and in Avgana hasta.

+In the Madhva sect of Vaishnavism, Vishvaksena is widely believed to be the son of Vayu (Mukhyapraana).